- Professor, School of Freshwater Sciences

 - Director, Center for Water Policy

 The U.S. State Department awarded her a Fulbright Senior Scholar position in Spain in 2019 to pursue research about Spanish cooperatives that are sustainability leaders.
-Her forthcoming book, Prosperity and the Fossil Free Economy (Yale University Press, summer 2021) compares Spanish and U.S. cooperatives to reveal insights about legal design for the triple bottom line.
-She has written and edited books, book chapters, and law review articles, on a variety of environmental and new economy law topics.
+As a result, she wrote Prosperity in the Fossil-Free Economy: Cooperatives and the Design of Sustainable Businesses (Yale University Press, 2021), a book in which she compares Spanish and U.S. cooperatives to reveal insights about legal design for the triple bottom line.
+She has written and edited books, book chapters, and law review articles, on a wide variety of water and new economy law topics.
 State Supreme Court opinions have cited her law review articles and conservation groups have republished them in shorter forms.

-Scanlan is the founder of a variety of enterprises in the social economy, all of which continue today.
+Scanlan is the founder of a variety of enterprises in the social economy.
 Infused with clear vision and longevity, she raised millions of dollars to capitalize these enterprises and designed their governance documents, establishing the mission, purpose, and day to day direction.
 She brings a deep understanding of starting and stewarding enterprises to her research, teaching, and service.
-She was the co-lead consultant in launching the Center for Water Policy, which she started directing in 2021.
-She was the co-founder, with Gus Speth, of the New Economy Law Center.
+She was the co-lead consultant in launching the Center for Water Policy in 2011, which she started directing in 2021.
 She co-founded Washington Heights Community Garden in Milwaukee.
-Immediately out of law school, she received a competitive Equal Justice Works Fellowship (formerly NAPIL) and an Echoing Green Fellowship to found and direct Midwest Environmental Advocates, Wisconsin's first non-profit environmental law center.
+Immediately following law school, she received a competitive Equal Justice Works Fellowship (formerly NAPIL) and an Echoing Green Fellowship to found and direct Midwest Environmental Advocates, Wisconsin's first non-profit environmental law center.

 Prior to becoming a law professor, she represented non-profit, community groups and tribal government clients in high impact lawsuits, and shaped public policy in areas ranging from the Great Lakes Compact and water supply issues to enforcement and implementation of the Clean Water Act and the public trust doctrine.
 During that time, her peers selected her as a Wisconsin Super Lawyers' Rising Star (2006, 2007 and 2008).

 Professor Scanlan brings an interdisciplinary approach to her work.
-She holds a BA in World Politics from the Catholic University of America, where she graduated Phi Beta Kappa.
-She earned a Juris Doctorate and Master of Science in Environmental Science, Policy and Management from the University of California, Berkeley.
+She holds a Juris Doctorate and Master of Science in Environmental Science, Policy and Management from the University of California, Berkeley, where she graduated with special distinction in water law.
+She holds a Bachelor of Arts in World Politics from the Catholic University of America, where she graduated Phi Beta Kappa.